fguillen/StylePalette/README.md

 ColorPalette offers a json based configured color collections that can be associate with words.

-ColorPalette offers also helpers to render already styled `<label>` elements.
+ColorPalette offers also helpers to render already styled `.label` elements.